keevol/ScalaJack/doc/noncanonical.md

 ## Non-Canonical JSON Support

+# THIS MODULE IS DEPRECATED.
+Still in the code.
+Still works.
+Will be removed in the future.

 ScalaJack supports a form of "non-canonical" (non-standard) JSON.
 In fact, because it doesn't follow the JSON spec, it isn't really JSON at all, but rather a JSON-like format.

 **WARNING:** Use of non-canonical JSON will not likely even work outside a ScalaJack-to-ScalaJack enivonrment!
 You have been warned.